ricotta cheese recipe

 • Dampen a cheesecloth (about 2 layers of cheesecloth) with water and line the colander.

 • Over medium heat, pour the milk and cream into a heavy-bottomed saucepan and add the salt.
-Stir occasionally and allow contents to come to a boil.
-Don't allow it to boil long or the texture of the cheese will be rubbery.
-Immediately turn off and remove from the heat.
+Stir occasionally and allow contents to come to a boil, it could take about 15-20 minutes.
+Don't allow it to continue to boil, you're only looking to scorch the milk by way of little bubbles along the edges and bigger bubbles in the middle and a skin that will likely form on top (discard the skin).
+Otherwise, the texture of the cheese will be rubbery.
+Remove from the heat.

-• Add the vinegar, stir through one or two times then leave it alone for 5-7 minutes for the curds to form.
-There should be large and small curds.
+• Immediately add the vinegar, stir through only once or twice to mix it in, then leave it alone (no stirring) for 10-15 minutes for the curds to form.
+There will be large and small curds.

-• Using a slotted spoon add the hot mixture into the cheesecloth-lined colander and let it stand for 15 minutes for the whey (milky water) to drain.*
+• Using a slotted spoon add the hot mixture into the cheesecloth-lined colander and let it drain for 15 minutes. (see notes)*

 • Spoon the ricotta cheese into a large jar or container, discard the cheesecloth and whey.
 Serve warm, use in recipes, or refrigerate airtight for up to 5 days.